the-fellowship-co/facade/docs/getting_started/faq.md

 ### What databases does Byld support?

 Byld currently supports SQLite database.
 MySQL support is coming very soon.

+### What is the infrastructure specification for Byld blocks ?

+Each byld blocks is deployed with,

+- 0.25 CPU
+- 256MB memory

 ### Can I build UI with Byld?